We send out a weekly bulletin to the NSUN membership, a network of people with lived experience of mental ill-health, distress or trauma.

 Submitting an item

 The bulletin is split into categories of items every week.
 Please find below the specific submission guidelines for items in each category.
 After reading these, to submit an item to the bulletin, please email us at info@nsun.org.uk with a (roughly) 100-200 word summary for the item.
-Please note that we can hyperlink to webpages but we can not add file or image attachments, and the item needs to be in plaintext form for accessibility reasons.
+Please note that we can hyperlink to webpages where people can find more information but we can not add images or file attachments, and the item needs to be in plaintext form for accessibility reasons.

 1. Articles, blogs, vlogs, and podcasts

-• We may include articles/blogs/vlogs etc that are of note or interest to members that are not explicitly written or made by someone with lived experience – usually this will be articles etc about news/relevant policy developments.
+- We may include articles/blogs that are of note or interest to members that are not explicitly written or made by someone with lived experience – usually this will be articles about news/relevant policy developments.

 2. Events and membership news

-• We prioritise events and membership news (including campaign actions) from individuals or user-led/grassroots groups rather than larger organisations or institutions.
+- We prioritise events and membership news, including campaign actions, from lived experience/user-led groups and projects rather than larger organisations or institutions.

 3. Surveys and involvement opportunities

-• This means that we may not be able to place items calling for research participants for student projects, of which we receive an extremely high number.
+- This means that we may not be able to place items calling for participants for student research projects, of which we receive a very high number.

 Where else might you be able to submit your request for research participants?